eliorivero/create-wordpress-react-plugin/README.md

 Clone this repo to your `wp-content/plugins/` directory.

+Run `npm install` to install all packages needed.

 Go to `WP Admin > Plugins` and activate it.
 This will add a new settings page "Create WP React Plugin" to the WP Admin menu.

 Edit `create-wordpress-react-plugin/create-wordpress-react-plugin.php` and set the `CWPRP_DEVELOPMENT_MODE` to `true`.